-- 229. The Sine with Dwell manoeuvre is specifically designed to excite an oversteer response from the vehicle being evaluated.
-While this manoeuvre has been optimized for the test track (because objectivity, repeatability, and reproducibility are necessary elements of a regulatory compliance test), it is important to recognize that multiple studies have indicated that the steering angles and rates associated with the Sine with Dwell manoeuvre are within the capabilities of actual drivers, not just highly trained professional test drivers. - 230.
-It is noted that there is no evidence of any "unpredictable and unusual characteristics" imparted by any ESC system on the vehicle in which it is installed.
-ESC interventions occur in extreme driving situations where the driver risks losing control of the vehicle, not during "normal" day-to-day driving comprised of relatively small, slow, and deliberate steering inputs.
-In these extreme situations, the driver must still operate the vehicle by conventional means (i.e., use of steering and/or brake inputs are still required to direct the vehicle where the driver wants it to go); however, the mitigation strategies used by ESC to suppress excessive oversteer and understeer help improve the driver's ability to successfully retain control of the vehicle under a broad range of operating conditions. - 231.
+- 229 221.
 The load configuration used during the conduct of our ESC performance tests is known as the "nominal" load configuration, consisting of a driver and test equipment.
 This configuration approximates a driver and one front seat occupant.
 This configuration is highly representative of how the majority of vehicles are loaded.
-Our analyses, based on results from a database comprised of 293,000 single-vehicle crashes, indicate that the average number of passenger car occupants involved in a single-vehicle crash was 1.48 occupants per vehicle.
-Results for pickups, sport utility vehicles, and vans were similar (1.35, 1.54, and 1.81 occupants per vehicle, respectively). - 232.
+Our U.S. analyses, based on results from a database comprised of 293,000 single-vehicle crashes, indicate that the average number of passenger car occupants involved in a single-vehicle crash was 1.48 occupants per vehicle.
+Results for pickups, sport utility vehicles, and vans were similar (1.35, 1.54, and 1.81 occupants per vehicle, respectively). - 230 222.
 It is important for an objective test procedure to be applicable to all light vehicles.
-The use of multiple load configurations was considered, but there are an infinite number of ways drivers can potentially load their vehicles, and not all vehicles can be subjected to the same load configurations. - 233.
+The use of multiple load configurations was considered, but there are an infinite number of ways drivers can potentially load their vehicles, and not all vehicles can be subjected to the same load configurations. - 231 223.
 Although it is important to understand how vehicle loading can influence ESC effectiveness and presently have research programs designed to objectively quantify those effects, requiring ESC on all light vehicles will save thousands of lives per year.
-Accordingly, it is appropriate to delay the present gtr for ESC, and to thereby fail to maximize the benefits of this technology, pending the outcome of this additional research.
-In sum, we believe that the available data strongly support our decision to adopt this gtr for ESC at this time.
+Accordingly, it is not appropriate to delay the present gtr for ESC, and to thereby fail to maximize the benefits of this technology, pending the outcome of this additional research.
+In sum, we believe it is believed that the available data strongly support our the decision to adopt this gtr for ESC at this time.